patternhelloworld/react-sample-app/README.md

 ![img.png](reference/img.png)

-- [중요] RecoilKey 는 각각 CodesExtColors, CodesIntColors 가 된다.
+- [Important] RecoilKey will be set as CodesExtColors and CodesIntColors, respectively.

 ### 권한 설정